Invoice Fraud Detection: How to Identify Invoice Scams

 “Scam” and “fraud” are two words that put every AP department on edge.
 It’s one thing to ensure the books are balanced and payments are made on time – but it’s another to deal with the aftermath of processing a fraudulent invoice.
 Unfortunately, these scams have become commonplace for many AP departments.

 These invoices often request immediate payment.
-This urgency is, by design, to get the AP department to quickly render payment before there is any time to suspect that anything is awry.
+This urgency is designed to get the AP department to quickly render payment before there is any time to suspect anything is awry.

 Types of invoice fraud

-Fraudsters had successfully targeted 71% of organizations’ accounts payable departments via email scams.
+Research shows that nearly 80% of organizations experienced attempted or successful payment fraud last year.
 Larger organizations are at an even higher risk for these kinds of fraudulent activity, as bigger teams allow for larger communication gaps between AP staff and departments making purchases.

-Business Email Compromise (BEC) in accounts payable occurs when a fraudster sends an email posing as a trusted third-party, typically a vendor or someone within your company.
+Business Email Compromise in accounts payable occurs when a fraudster sends an email posing as a trusted third party, typically a vendor or someone within your company.
 The email may contain a time-sensitive payment request, funds transfer, or bank information.
+According to the State of AP report, 42% of companies reported an increase in BEC scams in the last 12 months

-How to spot fake invoices: 4 signs that an invoice isn’t real
+How to spot fake invoices: Warning signs of an invoice scam

 Spotting fake invoices can be tricky, especially if your company receives a large volume of invoices and runs on manual processes.
 These circumstances often make it impossible for teams to carefully check every invoice for these common red flags.
 That said, these are the top four signs to see whether or not an invoice is real:

-2. The payment or bank account information for the vendor is different from their previous invoices or does not match existing records in your ERP system.
+The payment or bank account information for the vendor is different from their previous invoices or does not match existing records in your ERP system.
+Alternatively, you could receive duplicate invoices with the same or slightly altered information.

-The best way to combat accounts payable fraud is to have proper checks in place that look for the following red flags.
-Many firms today utilize an AP automation platform to automate this process and free up their team to focus on other projects.
+The best way to combat accounts payable fraud is to have proper controls in place that look for red flags.
+Many companies today utilize an AP automation platform to automate this process and free up their team to focus on other projects.

 Any time an existing vendor’s contact and payment information changes, AP staff should follow up with the vendor directly to confirm accuracy and legitimacy (i.e. with a voice phone call for verification).
 Weak controls that allow individuals (either the vendor or someone within the AP department) to manually change vendor payment details without additional checks are prime opportunities for scammers.